 This is an old answer to a school assignment.
 Incorrect and outdated information may occur.
+Some editing has been done.

 Many who know a bit about the history of science know what Charles Darwin is known for.
-But who was he really, what was his original profession, and what was his childhood like?
-Here I will tell you about his life and the theories he came up with.
-Charles Darwin was one of those who tried to prove the theory of evolution.
-Many people think he was the one behind the theory, but Darwin was actually not the first to come up with the theory of evolution.
+But who was he really?
+What was his original profession?
+And what was his childhood like?
+Here, I will tell you about his life and the theories he had.

+Charles Darwin was one of several scientests who tried to prove the theory of evolution.
+It's often believed he was the one behind the theory, but Darwin was not the first to publish the theory of evolution.
 Aristotle, who lived in the 4th century BC, was the first to analyze the similarities and differences between humans and animals.
 He systematized and classified animals based on their anatomical structure.
 He once said that humans are the animal we know best.
-It was Jean Baptiste Lamarck (1744-1829) who first launched the theory of evolution in 1801, and believed that the development of organisms is mainly due to the environment and that these could be inherited.
-Charles' grandfather, Erasmus Darwin, actually tried in 1794 to prove his theory that animal species are changeable.
-It was not Charles Darwin that we associate with the "creator of the theory of evolution".
-Charles Darwin was only a developer of the theory.
+It was Jean Baptiste Lamarck (1744-1829) who first launched the theory of evolution in 1801.
+He believed that the development of organisms is mainly due to the environment and properties could be inherited.
+In 1794, Charles' grandfather, Erasmus Darwin, tried to prove his theory that animal species are changeable.
+Charles Darwin is often associated as the "creator of the theory of evolution", but he was only a developer of the theory.

 Charles Robert Darwin was born on February 9, 1809 in Shrewsbury, England.
 It wasn't long before he became interested in biology, and collecting animals, plants, shells, rocks, and other things from nature.
 One day he found two rare beetles.
 He took one beetle in each hand.
 Then a third beetle appeared, also rare.
 He put it in his mouth so as not to lose it.
 The beetle reacted by squirting out a nasty juice, so Darwin had to spit it out.
 This shows how interested and committed he was to his hobby.

-The year after arriving in England, FrizRoy wanted to complete the research of the scientist King, who was on the first voyage of the HMS Beale, but he wanted a biologist with him.
+“HMS Beagle” made the first surveying voyage to South America in 1828-1830.
+Captain FrizRoy had taken 4 natives from South America with him.
+His idea was to send them back as Christian missionaries.
+One of them died of smallpox.
+The 3 natives who survived were educated at FrizRoy's expense.
+The year after arriving in England, FrizRoy wanted to complete the research of the scientist King.
+King had been on HMS Beagles first voyage.
+FrizRoy wanted a biologist with him on the next voyage.
 FrizRoy was good friends with one of the professors at the university Darwin attended, so FrizRoy asked the professor if he knew of any participants.
 The professor immediately mentioned Charles Darwin.
-Although Charles wanted to go, his father refused to let him go on the voyage with the Beagle because of the price he had to pay.
-The reason Darwin's price was much higher than the others on board was that he was not in paid employment.
-But his father was convinced by FrizRoy that Charles should go.
+Although Charles wanted to go, his father refused to let him go, because of the price he had to pay.
+But Charles' father was convinced by FrizRoy that Charles should go.
 The first few days Charles was on board the "HMS Beagle", he was very seasick.
-But even though he was seasick, he was lucky.
-There were many participants competing to join the trip.
-This became the most important voyage since Columbus.
+But even though he was seasick, he was lucky; There were many participants competing to join the voyage.
+This voyage might be the most important voyage since Columbus.

 About 2 years after his return, Darwin became secretary of the Geological Society until 1841.
 In 1839 he married his cousin, Emma Wedgwood, and in the same year he was elected a Fellow of the Royal Society.
 His book, "Journal of Researches during the Voyage of the Beagle", was also published in 1839.
 The first draft of the theory of evolution appeared in 1842, and was expanded into a 230-page article in 1844.
-Due to ill health in 1842, Darwin moved to Down House, in Kent.
+Due to ill health in 1842, Darwin moved to Down House in Kent.

 Literature list: